TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/websockets_and_actioncable.md

 end
 ~~~

-<span id="when-to-use-stream-for">So you would reach for `stream_for`</span> when you have a specific model you want to use for the stream.
+So you would reach for `stream_for` when you have a specific model you want to use for the stream.
 To give an example imagine our chat room scenario.
 You may want to subscribe to the chatroom and broadcast when a message is created in that room.
 Using `stream_for` means we can let Rails do the heavy lifting of setting up the stream so we can broadcast using the room object (this will make sense in a moment when we look at the broadcast options).

 You can also pass parameters from the client to the server and use those to generate a stream.
 We'll look at how to do that on the client side shortly.
 On the server side it's not that much different from how you'd handle it in a controller